National Technical University of Athens: Zografou Campus

-The main campus is located in the Zografou area of the Athens metropolitan area, housing all the schools of NTUA except architecture, which remains in its traditional location on the Patission Avenue for historical reasons.
+The main campus is located in the Zografou area of the Athens metropolitan area, housing all the schools of NTUA except that of Architecture, which remains in its traditional location on the Patission Avenue for historical reasons.
 The main campus spreads over an area of about 190 acres, 6 km from the center of Athens.
 It includes buildings of 65 acres with fully equipped lecture theaters, laboratories, libraries, gyms, a central library, a computer center and a medical center.

 The School of Applied Mathematics and Physical Sciences is housed in the center of the campus.
 Right next to it is the Mining and Metallurgical Engineering School.
 The Civil Engineering School and the Rural and Surveying Engineering School are both housed on the south-west near the Zografou Gate.
-Mechanical Engineering, Chemical Engineering, Naval Engineering, and the new Electrical Engineering School are all housed near the middle of the campus, while the old electrical engineering buildings remain on the north-east.
+Mechanical Engineering, Chemical Engineering, Naval Engineering, and the new Electrical Engineering School are all housed near the middle of the campus, while the old Electrical Engineering buildings remain on the north-east.